The Cause Of Your Back Pain

 mattressesNew Mattresses heat therapyHeat Therapy cold therapyCold Therapy

 Other causes may be related to the joints in the back called facet syndrome, a psoas muscle problem can cause pain that may radiate to the hip or groin.
-Another condition related to pain in the back, hip and groin is called thoracolumbar junction syndrome or Maigne’s Syndrome.
+Foraminal stenosis is narrowing of where the spinal nerve exits.

 A 2019 report in BMC Musculoskelet Disorders indicates, “Back pain is a common and potentially disabling condition that can lead to reductions in quality of life, time off work and long-term disability.”